 You’ve heard you should be blogging, but do you have any idea where to start?
 Wouldn’t it be great if someone lined it all out for you, maybe creating a template you could follow along?
-At Revenue River we’re here to help, we’ve put together a nice little checklist of how to create search engine optimized blog posts in order to raise the relevance and ranking of your website for critical keywords.
+At Revenue River we’re here to help, we’ve put together a nice little checklist of how to create search engine optimized blog posts in order to raise the relevance and ranking of your website for critical keywords and topics.

 This gives you a title that gives the reader an idea of what they’re getting into, includes your keyword nicely, and sets you up for a very simple framework to write from.